Republic Grille – The Woodlands

 Before I talk about the sandwich, can I just point out – and commend – Republic Grille for not having an up-charge for the sweet potato fries?
 Thank you!
 Seriously, sweet potatoes can’t possible cost a restaurant twice as much as potatoes.
 Add to that, the sweet potato fries here were done just right; not too mushy, not fried to a crisp.
 Seasoned just right for me, with no need of a dipping sauce.
 Now – the grilled turkey club ($9) sandwich, for me, had it’s pluses and minuses.
 On the plus side, the bun option I went with when offered between white, wheat, and jalapeño cheddar, was the latter; and it was absolutely baked-that-day fresh, soft, and delicious.
 There was a generous amount of turkey and peppered bacon, and the lettuce and tomato were also very fresh.
 On the minus side, though, were a couple of thoughts.
-First of all, the turkey is clearly a deli-style, rolled turkey breast, not a roasted, carved bird.
+First of all, the turkey is clearly a deli-style, rolled turkey breast, not a roasted, carved bird (edit: see note below).
 This, to me, makes grilling the meat rather – well, silly, really.
 It also seemed to make it kind of slimy.
 Or maybe that was the abundance of bacon grease.
 Or grease from the melting cheddar.
 Or possibly the melting chipotle mayo.
 My point is this – the sandwich is served good and hot, which caused for a lot of melting of ingredients to happen.
 This in turn left me with puddles in my hands, a very wet napkin, and, for the first half of my sandwich, anyway, a rather saturated bun.
 But because it is a very generous sandwich, I saved the second half for lunch the next day, and had more than enough to split between the two of us when I divvied up the fixings between new bread at home.
 All in all – I’d give it a seven out of 10, if I was scoring.

 Grilled Turkey Club Sandwich